Harriet Tubman is having a moment. Right now she is the “it” girl of history.

 Historian Kate Clifford Larson wrote 2004’s Bound for the Promised Land: Harriet Tubman, Portrait of an American Hero—one of the more definitive and well-respected biographies about the famous freedom fighter—largely to dispel many of the myths about Tubman that have been passed down through the generations.

-Still, while reading Larson’s more humanizing and accurate account of Tubman’s life, one can’t help being in awe of all the amazing things she did while overcoming the horrors of slavery:
+Still, while reading Larson’s more humanizing and accurate account of Tubman’s life, I coudn’t help being in awe of all the amazing things she did while overcoming the horrors of slavery:

 1. She endured one the worst childhoods imaginable.